rehive/docs-portal/content/platform/usage/errors.md

 ---

-When an error occurs in the platform does two things, it returns a HTTP response containing two things:
+When an error occurs in the platform it returns a HTTP response containing two things:

 1. body (formatted in JSON) containing a `message` and `status`
 2. and HTTP response code